blocknetdx/api-docs/source/includes/_xrouter.md

 ## xrConnectedNodes

-This call is used to lists all the data about current and previously connected nodes.
+This call is used to list all the data about current and previously connected nodes.
 This information includes supported SPV wallets, SPV calls, services, fees, and other service settings.

 ### Request Parameters